New York City on a budget?! Sounds impossible when airfare and hotel prices today are through the roof.

-Key benefits of the New York Pass:
+Here’s what’s included in the New York Pass:

-The New York Pass is a prepaid sightseeing card that can be used to get FREE entry to the city’s top tourist attractions, including Hop-On Hop-Off Bus Tour, Empire State Building, and the Top of the Rock Observatory.
+The New York Pass is a prepaid sightseeing card that can be used to get FREE fast-track entry to the city’s top tourist attractions, including Hop-On Hop-Off Bus Tour, Empire State Building, and the Top of the Rock Observatory.

 Standard Entry Price